rakshikjoct/cis600iot-assignment3/README.md

 - Python 3.x
 - Paho MQTT Python client (`paho-mqtt`)
 - A ThingSpeak account with a channel set up for collecting environmental data
-- MATLAB (for analyzing and visualizing the data collected)

 ## Python Dependencies